akshaybahadur21/MathEw/README.md

-# Math-Ew
+# MathEw 🧮
-Mathew - Mathematics helper for humans
+A Mathematics helper for humans